statycc/pymwp/guide/7_end.md

 # Learn More

-This guide has offered only a short introduction to mwp-analysis and pymwp.
-For additional details, have a look at:
+This guide has offered only a \*very short\* introduction to mwp-analysis and pymwp.
+If you wish to explore more, have a look at:

 * [“mwp-Analysis Improvement and Implementation: Realizing Implicit Computational Complexity”](https://doi.org/10.4230/LIPIcs.FSCD.2022.26)
   Describes theoretical foundations behind pymwp.